sig-rpc/sig-rpc.github.io/_optimisations/python/list-comprehension.md

 * If you are creating large static lists, they will use upto 12.5% excess memory.
 * If you are growing a list with `append()`, there will be large amounts of redundant allocations and copies as the list grows.

+Both of which will result in slower code.